EmilioAngelM/robo-advisor-assignment/README.md

 ## Description

-This is a rock-paper-scissors game.
+This is an application that provides an investment recommendation on any stock or crypticurrency and displays its recent market data.

 ## Prerequisites